Aleeze123/Furniro-AdminDashboard/README.md

 7. Reports
 Generate detailed reports on sales performance, product analytics, customer activity, and much more to inform decision-making.
 Design & Capabilities
-I have designed this Admin Dashboard to be a powerful, user-friendly, and customizable tool for managing a range of business activities.
-With this panel, you can:
+I have designed this Admin Dashboard to be a powerful, user-friendly, and customizable tool for managing a range of business activities.*